Ken Park: Production

 Clark attempted to write the first script for Ken Park, basing it on personal experiences and people with whom he had grown up.
 Dissatisfied with his own draft, he hired Harmony Korine to pen the screenplay.

+Korine explained the writing of the film in a 2005 interview:Ken Park was written right after Kids, before we had gotten the financing for Kids.
+Larry Clark realized I could write pretty well and that I understood a certain type of vernacular, the teenage vernacular.
+So he wrote down five things he wanted to see on a napkin in red ink. ...
+They were things that he wanted to see.
+Five images that he wanted to see, and with those images he wanted me to construct a basic narrative, like a certain kind of narrative.
+I wasn't interested in telling a kind of elliptical narrative, I wanted to deconstruct some stories.
+At that point, it was written literally right after I wrote Kids.

 Clark ultimately used most of Korine's script, but rewrote the ending.
-The film was given a $1.3 million budget.
 The arrangement was to film using digital video, but Clark and Lachman used 35mm film instead.

 Distribution

-Although it was sold for distribution to some 30 countries, the film was not shown in the United Kingdom after director Larry Clark assaulted Hamish McAlpine, the head of the UK distributor for the film, Metro Tartan.
-Clark is alleged to have been angry over McAlpine's remarks about 9/11.
+Although it was sold for distribution to some 30 countries, the film was not shown in the United Kingdom after director Larry Clark assaulted Hamish McAlpine, the head of the UK distributor for the film, Metro-Tartan.
+Clark alleged that McAlpine had said the September 11 attacks were "the best thing to ever happened to America" and that Israeli victims of Palestinian suicide bombers "deserved to die."
+McAlpine denied the accusations.
 Clark was arrested and spent several hours in custody, and McAlpine was left with a broken nose.
 The film has not been released in the United States since its initial showing at the Telluride Film Festival in 2002.
 Clark says that this is because of the producer's failure to get copyright releases for the music used.
 The film was banned in Australia due to its graphic sexual content and portrayals of underage sexual activity after it was refused a classification by the Australian Classification Board in 2003.
 A protest screening held in Sydney, hosted by film critic Margaret Pomeranz, was shut down by the police.